AlexandraMadalina/fix-me/README.md

    - To check which key triggered the event use [KeyboardEvent Properties](https://www.w3schools.com/jsref/obj_keyboardevent.asp).

    - Use the [blur event](https://developer.mozilla.org/en-US/docs/Web/API/Element/blur_event) to detect when an element has lost focus.

+   - Use [<input type="checkbox">](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox) to create a checkbox.
+You can use [label htmlFor Property](https://www.w3schools.com/jsref/prop_label_htmlfor.asp) to specifie which form element a label is bound to.

+   - To delete cells the tableRow [deleteCell()](https://www.w3schools.com/jsref/met_tablerow_deletecell.asp) method comes in handy.

  ### Documentation